Posts

 macOS golang backend and native SwiftUI frontend using http long polling

-calmdocs/SwiftPollManager allows you to run a golang binary embedded in a native macOS SwiftUI app.
+calmdocs/SwiftPollManager Run a golang binary embedded in a native macOS SwiftUI app.
 The golang binary and SwiftUI app communicate via http long polling.
 I hope that you find it useful.
+1. Websockets on macOS is flakey …

 Run a golang binary embedded in a native macOS SwiftUI app